njadNissi/raspi-smart-home-nodejs/README.md

 ----

+Issues are welcome!
-Contact me from the contacts on my profile.
+Contact me personally from the contacts on my profile if needed.
 Thanks